 For this year’s Inktober I wrote and illustrated a short comic about my nephew and niece.
 I posted on social media every two or three days as I finished each illustration.
 It was very disjointed and probably hard to follow… so here it is in its entirety to you, my faithful readers.
 Enjoy!

-It had been a rather uneventful evening when Jwalk and little Kennedy found the plug.
+It had been a rather uneventful evening when J-Walk and little Kennedy discovered the plug.

 After the zombies, some rather unsavory clowns with their gnashing balloons crept out of the crevasse.

-But it was when the witches flew out of that hole that Jwalk and Kennedy decided it was time to get the heck out of those woods.
+It was when the witches flew out of that hole that J-Walk and Kennedy decided it was time to get the heck out of those woods.

-Having taken control of the witches broom, the siblings marveled at the march of monsters beneath them.
+Having taken control of the witch’s broom, the siblings marveled at the march of monsters beneath them.
 Goblins, creeps, ghouls and all manner of monstrosity, large and small, crawled over the earth.